Saahitya/DataAnalyticsProject/README.md

 https://www.kaggle.com/saahitya/kernels

 ## Instructions
-### data folder -
+### '/data'
-  contains the dataset required for this project -
+  Contains the dataset required for this project -
   ###
   Accident_Information.csv.bz2
   ###
   Vehicle_Information.csv.bz2
-### Code and analysis
+### '/R'
-The 'R' folder contains the relevant code ,plots and analysis in the project.
+  Contains the relevant code ,plots and analysis in the project.